The #1 Mobile Ordering Mistake QSRs Make

 Apps often require extra effort and planning for the customer, even when there are scheduled pick-up windows.

 Does this story seem familiar?
-As a customer, you place a mobile order at a QSR via their app.
+As a customer, you place a mobile order at a QSR via their mobile app.
 You grant location permissions and make your way to the restaurant.
-Once you arrive, you need to pull out your phone, open the app and click, "I'm here."
+Once you arrive, you need to pull out your mobile device, open the app and click, "I'm here."

 Only then does the restaurant start making your meal.

 Meanwhile, you wait and wait.
 Maybe you're in line, or just standing around wondering what to do.
 Some mobile ordering apps give an estimated time frame when your order is expected to be ready.
 But that is not guaranteed.

 You have no idea when your order is actually ready or where it is.
 Some apps send a notification when it’s fulfilled, but most expect you to find your order on a shelf or counter.

 Other times you have to listen, amid the hubbub of a busy restaurant, for a staff member to call your name or order number.
 It's not exactly a pleasant guest experience.

 It’s cumbersome, especially if you’re in a hurry or on-the-go with kids.
 What is the point of ordering ahead and granting location permissions when the experience feels so frustrating?

 Mobile Ordering Doesn’t Have to Be Like That

 NEWS FLASH: The mobile order experience doesn’t have to be clunky and inefficient.
 By using accurate geofencing, QSRs can automate that final step when customers arrive: the mobile order check-in.